Skip to main content

 Wildlife Ecosystems

 The complex of habitats supports remarkable mammal populations including otters, listed on Annex II of the EU Habitats Directive, and pine martens, considered threatened across Europe.
-The reserve hosts one of Ireland's most important and unique assemblages of insects, featuring several notable species of beetles and flies adapted to the specialized turlough and woodland edge habitats.
-Bird populations thrive in the varied environments, with waterfowl utilizing the seasonal lakes and woodland species inhabiting the forested areas.
+[1] The reserve hosts one of Ireland's most important and unique assemblages of insects, featuring several notable species of beetles and flies adapted to the specialised turlough and woodland edge habitats.
+Bird populations thrive in the varied environments, with waterfowl utilising the seasonal lakes and woodland species inhabiting the forested areas.
 The transition zones between turloughs and woodland create especially productive wildlife corridors that support species movement and population connectivity.

 Flora Ecosystems